TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-a2a-cannot-rdp.md

                     "text": "No"
                 },
                 {
-                    "value": "I don't have a Public IP", "text": "I don't have a Public IP" }
+                    "value": "The virtual machine does not have a Public IP", "text": "The virtual machine does not have a Public IP" }
             ],
             "required": false